Drawing a Circle With 2 Axis Robotics Math

 With a little bit of trigonometry, nosotros establish out the values for such angles to exist:

-where a, b and c are the sides of this "imaginary" triangle that nosotros constructed.
+where , and are the sides of this "imaginary" triangle that nosotros constructed.

-However, the joints of the robotic arm are controlled using A and B, which turns out to exist:
+However, the joints of the robotic arm are controlled using and , which turns out to exist:

 where: